-All 48GE units have a factory-installed nonadjustable thermostatic expansion valve (TXV).
+All 48GE units include a factory-installed, non-adjustable thermostatic expansion valve (TXV).
 The TXV is a bi-flow, bleed port expansion valve with an external equalizer.
-The TXVs are specifically designed to operate with Puron AdvanceTM refrigerant.
+The TXVs are specifically designed to operate with Puron AdvanceTM (R-454B) refrigerant.
 Use only factory-authorized TXVs.